 - Suicide

 Certain personality types tend to be more manipulative than others.
-People with borderline personality disorder, narcissistic personality disorder, and sociopaths are more likely to gaslight those around them.
+People struggling with borderline personality disorder or narcissistic personality disorder are likelier to gaslight those around them.

 Gaslighting in Romantic Relationships